Michigan football coach Sherrone Moore terminated for "inappropriate relationship" with staff member

 In a full statement, Athletic Director Warde Manuel said, "U-M head football coach Sherrone Moore has been terminated, with cause, effective immediately.
 Following a University investigation, credible evidence was found that Coach Moore engaged in an inappropriate relationship with a staff member.
 This conduct constitutes a clear violation of University policy, and U-M maintains zero tolerance for such behavior."

-The university appointed Biff Poggi as the interim head coach.
-Poggi previously served as associate coach from 2021 to 2022 before going on to serve as head coach at Charlotte until November 2024.
-He returned to the Michigan staff in 2025.
+The university appointed Baltimore native Biff Poggi as the interim head coach.
+Poggi previously served as associate coach at Michigan from 2021 to 2022 before going on to become head coach at Charlotte until November 2024.
+He returned to the Michigan staff in the 2025 season.

-Moore led the No. 18 Wolverines to a 9-3 record in the 2025 season.
+Moore led the No. 18 Wolverines to a 16-8 record between the 2024 and 2025 seasons and a victory in the ReliaQuest Bowl last year.
 Michigan is now gearing up for the Citrus Bowl against No. 13 Texas on New Year's Eve.

 Moore, who previously worked as Michigan's offensive coordinator, was named coach in January 2024 after Jim Harbaugh stepped down to take on the head coaching job for the Los Angeles Chargers.
 Moore came into the spotlight in the 2023 season when he served as head coach while Harbaugh was suspended for three games amid an NCAA sign-stealing investigation.